pterodactyl-app/Pterodactyl-app/README.md

-# Pterodactyl Panel APP for Mobile devices
+# app

-A new Pterodactyl project.
+A new Flutter project.

 ## Getting Started